SpecterOps/Nemesis/docs/setup.md

 5. [Ingest data into Nemesis.](#data-ingestion)

-If you run into any issues, please see [troubleshooting.md](troubleshooting.md) for common issues.
+If you run into any issues, please see [troubleshooting.md](troubleshooting.md) for common errors/issues.

 # Data Ingestion
 Once Nemesis is running, data first needs to be ingested into the platform.
 Ingestion into Nemesis can occur in muliple ways, including